The New Generation of America First: Why Gen Z Conservatives Are Turning Against the H-1B Illusion

 America’s Mandate

-America does not need to apologize for putting citizens first.
+A flourishing economy means little if its people cannot flourish with it.
+The purpose of growth is the good of citizens.
+America does not need to apologize for putting its people first.
 The path to renewal runs through classrooms, workshops, labs, churches, and small businesses.
-Gen Z conservatives are right to demand more than talk.
-They want a country that believes in them enough to train them, hire them, and expect greatness.
+Gen Z conservatives are right to demand more than talk—they want a country that believes in them enough to train them, hire them, and expect greatness.
 That is the American way—and it is worth defending.

 Sources